stores for use in ships, aircraft or hovercraft: Scope and definition for VAT purposes

 Impact of the Single Market on supplies of stores

-Before the introduction of the Single Market, the EC Member States considered the abolition of stores relief for intra-EC trade.
-However, due to possible trade distortion and competition from non-EC countries, they decided that the existing stores relief would continue, with some amendments, until revised proposals were adopted.
+Before the introduction of the Single Market, the EU Member States considered the abolition of stores relief for intra-EU trade.
+However, due to possible trade distortion and competition from non-EU countries, they decided that the existing stores relief would continue, with some amendments, until revised proposals were adopted.
 These proposals have not yet been published by the European Commission and therefore the current UK stores provisions remain extant.

-Irrespective of whether the destination of a named vessel or aircraft on a non-private journey is another EC Member State or a third country, the supply of stores to such vessels or aircraft in the EC is treated as zero-rated.
+Irrespective of whether the destination of a named vessel or aircraft on a non-private journey is another EU Member State or a third country, the supply of stores to such vessels or aircraft in the EU is treated as zero rated.